tartley/belter/README.md

 ## TODO

-* pip-tools or manual steps to pin subdeps
-* `pip install -U pip` should be separate step, to make sure it gets done before all else.
 * 'run' should be a bash script again, and should work regardless of whether virtualenv is active or not.
 Fix "to run" docs above.
 Should it create virtualenv automatically?